stephenmcd/mezzanine/docs/architecture.rst

 The ``Page`` model
 ------------------

 The foundation of a Mezzanine site is the model ``mezzanine.pages.models.Page``.
-Each ``Page`` instance is stored in a heirarchical tree to form the site's navigation, and an interface for managing the structure of the navigation tree is provided in the admin via ``mezzanine.pages.admin.PageAdmin``.
+Each ``Page`` instance is stored in a hierarchical tree to form the site's navigation, and an interface for managing the structure of the navigation tree is provided in the admin via ``mezzanine.pages.admin.PageAdmin``.
 When creating new pages in the admin with a default Mezzanine project, the ``Page`` model is used which simply contains a WYSIWYG editable field for content.

 Creating custom content types
 -----------------------------